Building homes in Rwanda to build wellness, stability, a future. Building Inshuti.

 Rosa begins fundraising to build a house for Solome and her family.
 She raises about $4,000.

-Daniel goes to Rwanda for the first time and Rosa returns for her third trip.
-This time to build the first home.
-Along with Felix, they begin learning about material costs, efficiency in building and other unmet needs.
+Rosa returns for her third trip to Rwanda, and this time to build Solome’s house.
+Felix and Rosa begin learning about material costs, efficiency in building and other unmet needs.

 Inshuti is Unofficially Created

-When Rosa and Daniel return home they decide to fundraise again in the hopes of building more homes.
+When Rosa returns home she decides to fundraise again in the hopes of building more homes.
 Inshuti of Rwanda was unofficially created.

 2015 Fundraising Begins